Propane

 Storage Conditions

-• Make sure your container has proper seals to avoid evaporation, leakage, or explosion
+• Ensure your container has proper seals to prevent leakage or evaporation.

 Shelf Life